About Human Trafficking

 Despite these differences, smuggled persons may become trafficking victims either during travel or once they arrive at their destination.
 It is therefore critically important to be able to distinguish between these crimes.

 Statistics on Human Trafficking

-- 81% of persons accused of human trafficking since 2009 have been men.
+- 81% of persons accused of human trafficking were men.